rust-lang/book/nostarch/chapter05.md

 &Rectangle` because Rust knows the type of `self` is `Rectangle` due to this method being inside the `impl Rectangle` context.
 Note we still need to have the `&` before `self`, just like we had `&Rectangle`.
-Methods can choose to take ownership of `self`, borrow `self` immutably as we've done here, or borrow `self` mutably, just like any other argument.
+Methods can choose to take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just like any other argument.

-We've chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don't want to take ownership, and we just want to be able to read the data in the struct, not write to it.
-If we wanted to be able to change the instance that we've called the method on as part of what the method does, we'd put `&mut self` as the first argument instead.
+We’ve chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don’t want to take ownership, and we just want to be able to read the data in the struct, not write to it.
+If we wanted to be able to change the instance that we’ve called the method on as part of what the method does, we’d put `&mut self` as the first argument instead.
 Having a method that takes ownership of the instance by having just `self` as the first argument is rarer; this is usually used when the method transforms `self` into something else and we want to prevent the caller from using the original instance after the transformation.

-The main benefit of using methods over functions, in addition to getting to use method syntax and not having to repeat the type of `self` in every method's signature, is for organization.
-We've put all the things we can do with an instance of a type together in one `impl` block, rather than make future users of our code search for capabilities of `Rectangle` all over the place.
+The main benefit of using methods over functions, in addition to getting to use method syntax and not having to repeat the type of `self` in every method’s signature, is for organization.
+We’ve put all the things we can do with an instance of a type together in one `impl` block, rather than make future users of our code search for capabilities of `Rectangle` all over the place.